-1. Unplanned leave includes any time the staffer has not requested and gotten approval for an absence 24 hours in advance.
-For example, calling in sick, calling in because of a sick child or family emergency, leaving during the workday, etc., whether the absence is for a full or part day is unplanned because the staffer could not foresee the need and therefore make the request 24 hours in advance.
-Exception for inclement weather.

-2. When an employee is prevented from reporting to work or remaining at work because of the closure of the facility due to inclement weather, the absences will not be considered unplanned.
-Likewise, any staffer that cannot get to or stay at work because of weather conditions, will not have the absence counted as unplanned as weather and other facility closings are beyond the staff member's control

-3. Unplanned leave includes any leave for which the staffer does not have PAL to cover the absence.
-This includes staff working less than 30 hours per week and employees that have not completed the introductory period of employment.

-4. Unplanned leave for regular staff eligible for PAL includes days absent without sufficient PAL even if requested in advance.

-5. Employees working less than 30 hours a week are not eligible for Paid Annual Leave; however the staffer must request Leave Without Pay at least 24 hours in advance for the absence not to be unplanned.

-6. If a staff member does not report to work for any unplanned reason and is then absent for several days in a row stemming from the original reason for the unplanned absence, that entire period will count as one unplanned absence.
+- 2. Unplanned leave includes any time the staffer has not requested and gotten approval for an absence 24 hours in advance.
+For example, calling in sick, calling in because of a sick child or family emergency, leaving during the workday, etc., whether the absence is for a full or part day, is unplanned because the staffer could not foresee the need and therefore make the request 24 hours in advance.
+Exception for inclement weather. - 3.
+When an employee is prevented from reporting to work or remaining at work because of the closure of the facility due to inclement weather, the absences will not be considered unplanned.
+Likewise, any staffer that cannot get to or stay at work because of weather conditions, will not have the absence counted as unplanned as weather and other facility closings are beyond the staff member's control - 4.
+Unplanned leave includes any leave for which the staffer does not have PAL to cover the absence.
+This includes staff working less than 30 hours per week and employees that have not completed the introductory period of employment. - 5.
+Unplanned leave for regular staff eligible for PAL includes days absent without sufficient PAL even if requested in advance. - 6.
+Employees working less than 30 hours a week are not eligible for Paid Annual Leave; however, the staffer must request Leave Without Pay at least 24 hours in advance for the absence not to be unplanned. - 7.
+If a staff member does not report to work for any unplanned reason and is then absent

-7. If a staff member is absent for an unplanned reason and after a period of time returns to work but is unable to remain at work for the whole day as a result of a continuation of the original situation, that period of absences would count as a continuation of the one unplanned absence.

-8. If a staff member returns to work and works for a whole day or longer and is then absent again without prior approval, that absence will be deemed an additional unplanned absence even if it were a continuation of the original reason for absence.

-9. All absences during the introductory period are unplanned.
+- for several days in a row stemming from the original reason for the unplanned absence, that entire period will count as one unplanned absence. - 8.
+If a staff member is absent for an unplanned reason and after a period of time returns to work but is unable to remain at work for the whole day as a result of a continuation of the original situation, that period of absence would count as a continuation of the one unplanned absence. - 9.
+If a staff member returns to work, works for a whole day or longer, and is then absent again without prior approval, that absence will be deemed an additional unplanned absence even if it were a continuation of the original reason for absence. - 10.
+All absences during the introductory period are unplanned.
 Occasionally regular staff will donate PAL to introductory staff.
-If the donation request is approved, the introductory employee will have leave with pay; however, it will be counted as unplanned.

-10. If a staffer requests a certain amount of PAL but only has enough to cover a portion of the requested time, the leave may be both planned and unplanned.
-First of all, it is the supervisor's responsibility to inform the staffer at the time of the request whether the leave will be counted as planned or unplanned.
+If the donation request is approved, the introductory employee will have leave with pay; however, it will be counted as unplanned. - 11.
+If a staffer requests a certain amount of PAL but only has enough to cover a portion of the requested time, the leave may be both planned and unplanned.
+First, it is the supervisor's responsibility to inform the staffer at the time of the request whether the leave will be counted as planned or unplanned.
 That means the supervisor is to check with the RCS finance office to determine whether the requesting staffer has sufficient PAL.
 If the staffer does not have enough PAL to cover the time requested, the supervisor is to tell the staffer the request can only be approved for the time available.
 The staffer should then change the Request for Leave form to reflect the time available.
 If the staffer still wants to take additional time off, it would have to be requested separately as Leave Without Pay and counted as unplanned.
 Please note that RCS does not support regular full time staff being approved for leave if they do not have sufficient PAL to cover the period of absence.